1989 Tiananmen Square protests and massacre: MSS Report

-1–3 June
+2–3 June

-On 1 June, Li Peng issued a report titled "On the True Nature of the Turmoil", which was circulated to every member of the Politburo.
-The report aimed to persuade the Politburo of the necessity and legality of clearing Tiananmen Square by referring to the protestors as terrorists and counterrevolutionaries.
-The report stated that turmoil was continuing to grow, the students had no plans to leave, and they were gaining popular support.
-Further justification for martial law came in the form of a report submitted by the Ministry of State Security (MSS) to the party leadership.
-The report emphasized the danger of infiltration of bourgeois liberalism into China and the negative effect that the West, particularly the United States, had on the students.
-The MSS expressed its belief that American forces had intervened in the student movement in hopes of overthrowing the Communist Party.
-The report created a sense of urgency within the party and justified military action.
 In conjunction with the plan to clear the square by force, the Politburo received word from army headquarters stating that troops were ready to help stabilize the capital and that they understood the necessity and legality of martial law to overcome the turmoil.

 On 2 June, with increasing action on the part of protesters, the government saw that it was time to act.
 Protests broke out as newspapers published articles that called for the students to leave Tiananmen Square and end the movement.
 Many of the students in the square were not willing to leave and were outraged by the articles.
-They were also outraged by the Beijing Daily's 1 June article "Tiananmen, I Cry for You", which was written by a fellow student who had become disillusioned with the movement, as he thought it was chaotic and disorganized.
+They were also outraged by the Beijing Daily's 1 June article "Tiananmen, I Cry for You", which was written by a fellow student who had become disillusioned with the movement, as he thought it was chaotic and disorganised.
 In response to the articles, thousands of students lined the streets of Beijing to protest against leaving the square.

 Three intellectuals—Liu Xiaobo, Zhou Duo, and Gao Xin—and Taiwanese singer Hou Dejian declared a second hunger strike to revive the movement.
 After weeks of occupying the square, the students were tired, and internal rifts opened between moderate and hardline student groups.
-In their declaration speech, the hunger strikers openly criticized the government's suppression of the movement, to remind the students that their cause was worth fighting for, and pushing them to continue their occupation of the square.
+In their declaration speech, the hunger strikers openly criticised the government's suppression of the movement, to remind the students that their cause was worth fighting for and pushing them to continue their occupation of the square.